-Companies that invest time, effort, and money in finding new and better ways of doing things have an advantage over others in the market.
+Companies that invest time, effort and money in finding new and better ways of doing things have an advantage over others in the market.
 It’s that simple.

-For an example, look at Amazon’s groundbreaking innovations in online purchase and delivery (and pretty much everything else).
+For example, look at Amazon’s groundbreaking innovations in online purchase and delivery (and pretty much everything else).
 These innovations have given the company a significant advantage over its competitors, and are a major reason for the company’s ongoing dominance.

 Innovation doesn’t just help a company to offer exciting new products and services to customers.
 It also allows companies to stay profitable and survive in the market.

 LEGO is another great example here.
 The beloved block toy company was facing a tough financial situation in the early 2000s, but gradually reclaimed its status as a market leader through a mixture of innovation, co-creation, and customer collaboration.

 Trialing new approaches to services and products ensures a constant focus on serving the needs of customers.
 This helps build a dedicated market base and ensures a company stays responsive to customer demand.

 Think about Apple’s relentless customer focus.
 By keeping the company’s goal improving people’s lives through convenient and intuitive personal electronics, the company stayed on the path to market dominance.

 Employee satisfaction and retention

 An innovative working approach appeals to employees with higher levels of creativity and lateral thinking, helping companies to hold on to their best talent.

 A great example here is Google.
 The tech giant’s approach to staff-driven innovation keeps its people engaged, happy, and motivated.
 This is one of the key reasons why the company is one of the most coveted places to work.